trungnguyenhuynhminh46/microservices-ecommerce/README.md

 This system defines an application that operates across five distinct states:
 - **PENDING**: The initial state triggered when a request is first submitted to the system.
 - **PAID**: The state entered once the customer successfully completes the payment.
-- **APPROVED**: The state achieved when the restaurant confirms the order after payment is processed.
+- **APPROVED**: The state achieved when the inventory confirms stock availability after payment is processed.
-- **CANCELLING**: An intermediate state indicating the order is in the process of being canceled, which may occur if the restaurant rejects the order or the customer requests cancellation, requiring a refund.
+- **CANCELLING**: An intermediate state indicating the order is in the process of being canceled, which may occur if the inventories don't have enough stock to fulfill the order, require a refund.
-- **CANCELLED**: A final state where order processing ceases due to non-payment, restaurant rejection, or customer-initiated cancellation.
+- **CANCELLED**: A final state where order processing ceases due to non-payment, the inventories not having enough stock to fulfill the order, and the payment is cancelled successfully.

 The image below illustrates the order state machine.